Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

-Another promising approach and especially interesting for low-frequency mechanical oscillators, as proposed by~\cite{li2020stationary}, involves the preparation of entangled states between a massive membrane and a low-frequency LC (inductor-capacitor) resonator. ~\cite{xu2022optomechanical} focus on the entanglement dynamics of spatially separated local LC oscillators coupled to a long, partially metalized elastic strip through the optomechanical interaction which is proposed to be usable to observe quantum gravity-induced entanglement at low energies.
+Another promising approach and especially interesting for low-frequency mechanical oscillators, as proposed by~\cite{li2020stationary}, involves the preparation of entangled states between a massive membrane and a low-frequency LC (inductor-capacitor) resonator, and~\cite{li2021entangling} are proposing to use cavity magnomechanics for entangling vibrational modes of two massive ferromagnetic spheres.~\cite{xu2022optomechanical} focus on the entanglement dynamics of spatially separated local LC oscillators coupled to a long, partially metalized elastic strip through the optomechanical interaction which is proposed to be usable to observe quantum gravity-induced entanglement at low energies.
 Electromechanical systems have been considered as well,~\cite{khosla2018displacemon} introduced a novel approach involving the coupling of multiple electromechanical resonators to a common qubit.
+Such electromechanical systems also allow the verification of entanglement of mechanical oscillators via qubits ~\cite{bose2006entangling}.
 This coupling scheme results in the entanglement of these massive oscillators.
 Remarkably, this entanglement manifests itself in the form of quantum interference patterns observed in the displacement of the resonators.

-In conclusion, various protocols have been proposed and soem already demonstrated, with each offering unique insights into the interplay between quantum mechanics and gravity.
+In conclusion, various protocols have been proposed, and some have already been demonstrated, with each offering unique insights into the interplay between quantum mechanics and gravity.
 These advancements not only contribute to our understanding of fundamental quantum principles but also hold the potential to validate or challenge extensions of the Schrödinger equation, furthering our grasp of the complex realm of quantum mechanics in gravitational contexts, including such exciting questions such as if gravity can be used to quantum entangle two particles, see Sec.~\ref{sec:entanglement:mediated:gravity}.
-We emphasisze that arge-mass mechanical systems are considered {\it the} system for experimental exploration at the quantum gravity interface.
+We emphasize that large-mass mechanical systems are considered {\it the} system for experimental exploration at the quantum gravity interface.